dezeroku/gpu_passthrough/README.md

 Notable things that you CAN NOT set through the values file and require manual intervention (editing XML directly) are at the moment:

 - CPU pinning (that's one of the most important things to do, don't overlook it)

-(Optionally) Prepare `autorandr` profiles for switching the screens.
-By default the `default` profile should have all the screens enabled and `gpu_passthrough` profile should disable the output on which you want display the content with pass-through GPU.
-The names of the profiles are customisable in `scripts/values.sh`, whole feature can be disable with the `AUTORANDR_ENABLE=false` option.

 Then run `scripts/setup` to create a VM.